 Are Your Pets Holiday Ready?

-Here is a list of some of the more common poisonous plants and foods, whose reactions can be mild to severe, even fatal:
+Here is a list of some of the more common poisonous plants and foods, whose reactions can be mild to severe and even fatal:

 Important Note: If your pet is on any medications, ensure you have an ample supply of medication prior to the holidays, as clinics may have shortened hours and may not be available to fill prescriptions on short notice.

 Montgomery Village Veterinary Clinic will be closing for the holidays at noon on Christmas Eve so our staff may spend time with their family and friends.
 We will have holiday hours at our clinic and mobile services between Dec.
 26 and Jan.1.
 Click here to see our holiday hours.

 We want to wish all of you and your four-legged best friends a happy, safe and healthy Christmas season!